 Turn It Up

-It's not always a great idea to block out ambient noise when wandering around a strange city, but when travelers are exploring via audio tour, they'll want to be sure to catch every word.
-With 22 hours of battery life, plus a rapid-charge feature that provides four hours of juice with just ten minutes of charging, these on-ear headphones will take them from breakfast to after-dinner drinks with no problem.
+It's not always a great idea to block out ambient noise when wandering around a strange city, but when you're exploring via audio tour, you definitely want to catch every word.
+With 22 hours of battery life, plus a rapid-charge feature that provides four hours of juice with just ten minutes of charging, these on-ear headphones will take you from breakfast to after-dinner drinks with no problem.
 They do take up a bit of space, but they fold up for a smaller footprint and connect via Bluetooth for a hassle-free wireless experience.
-And even though they’re noise-isolating, they do allow some street sounds to filter through, so your giftee can be immersed in their experience and still be aware of their surroundings.
+And even though they’re noise-isolating, they do allow some street sounds to filter through, so you can be immersed in your experience and still be aware of your surroundings.

 Hesh 3 Wireless headphones, $130; skullcandy.com.

-Now that we've got you covered for a weekend away, it's time to consider what your favorite traveler might carry when they're on the ground.
-Whether they're getting to know a new location or running around their hometown, these day-pack essentials will help them get around in comfort and style.
+Now that we've got you covered for a weekend away, it's time to consider what you might carry when you're on the ground.
+Whether you're getting to know a new location or running around your hometown, these day-pack essentials will help you get around in comfort and style.